Far3000-YT/sorting-algorithms-with-visuals/README.md

 # SORTING ALGORITHMS

-Trying to recreate all the sorting algorithms on python and represent them with visuals on pygame.
+Trying to recreate few of the sorting algorithms in python and represent them with visuals using the pygame module !

 ## Demo